 Please note, the calculation of the maximum Rent increase amount depends on the and the San Francisco-Oakland-Hayward, CA, CPI-U, 12-month index, which is published each odd-numbered month.
 See the Frequently Asked Questions for more information.

 Rent cannot be increased until 12 months have passed since the last increase, even if the last increase occurred before August 23, 2022.

 If Rent for a rental unit subject to the RSO was increased on or after August 23, 2022 above what is permitted by the RSO, the Rent should be reduced to a lawful amount immediately.
 Any Rent paid, charged, or collected on or after November 11, 2022 above what is permitted by the RSO should be refunded to the Tenant immediately.

-The RSO does NOT apply to units that are exempt from the Ordinance.
+The RSO, Rent increase limit, and Notice requirements do NOT apply to units that are exempt from the Ordinance.
 See Section 11-1.08 of the RSO for the list of rental units that are not subject to the RSO.

-Currently, Landlords should ensure the Rent charged as of November 11, 2022, including any Rent increases that occurred on or after August 12, 2022, complies with the RSO.
+The Landlords should ensure the Rent charged as of November 11, 2022, including any Rent increases that occurred on or after August 23, 2022, complies with the RSO.
 Tenants should check to see if they are being charged no more than what is allowed.

 The Please note that the amount of Rent charged at the beginning of a new tenancy is not limited by the RSO.
 This is because a State law prohibits the City from regulating the initial Rent of most tenancies.
 For this reason, the RSO protects Tenants after their tenancy begins by regulating how much the Rent is increased each year.